 "I wouldn't put it that way, but, yes, I am here.
 Still in the car, but here."

 "How does this work, though, Sarah?
 I mean you could just go all seduction-school on him and let him think that is all it is, while you get what you want.
 Itch scratched, maybe a lot, and no one in charge will stop it.
 Graham probably expects it or won't object to it.
 Beckman's harder to predict, but I doubt she'd give you an order where Graham refuses to give you one.
-Casey's been wondering why you just haven't done it long ago."
+Casey's probably been wondering why you just haven't done it long ago."

 "No. I'm not sure Casey still wonders that, exactly.
 He wouldn't stop me, I guess.
 But I don't think he'd approve.
 He wouldn't voice his disapproval.
 But he certainly wouldn't be my cheerleader.
 I think he respects Chuck.
 He wishes he didn't, and that's one reason he torments Chuck.
 Men like Chuck are not supposed to compel the respect of men like Casey.

 "Besides, Carina, you know that I have never slept with a mark or an asset."

 Carina listened in silence.
 She and Sarah had gone around on this point before.
 Sarah was not judging Carina, and Carina knew that.
 Still, Carina found Sarah's principled reluctance about this hard to understand.